giorgospan/Bus-Lines-Classification/README.md

   * **Part 1:** The purpose of this part is to familiarize us with the use of gmplot python library by visualizing 5 different bus lines (i.e: journeyPatternIDs).

-  * **Part 2:**

-  * **Part 3:**

-It utilizes Dynamic Time Warping (DTW) & Longest Common Subsequence (LCS) as similarity measures between bus trajectories.

-KNN-Classifier is also used in part 4 for classification purposes.
-Note that there is no dataset uploaded yet for the this part.
+  * **Part 2:** For every bus line(i.e: trajectory) in test_set_a1.csv we need to find its 5 neighbors from the train_set.csv file.
+We utilize Dynamic Time Warping ([DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping)) as similarity measure between two trajectories.

+  * **Part 3:** In this part we do the same as the in the previous part with the exception of utilizing Longest Common Subsequence ([LCS](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)) as similarity measure this time.

+  * **Part 4:** The main task of this part is to predict the bus line that each trajectory in test_set_a2.csv is part of.
+For this purpose we created a typical KNN-Classifier.

-Multiprocessing is achieved using Python's multiprocessing module.
+Multiprocessing is achieved using Python's multiprocessing module. train_set.csv file will be uploaded soon.

-*More details will be added soon !!!*